metekaya/iProDUCK/README.md

 ---

-iProDUCK(I don't know why I named it like that, it's so cringe sorry 🤣) is built purely to try out my capabilities, it does not hold any copyrights or any kind of permission.
+iProDUCK(I don't know why I named it like that) is built purely to try out my capabilities, it does not hold any copyrights or any kind of permission.
 Or does it 😈